jikanter/mcp-use/libraries/typescript/packages/inspector/README.md

 ---

-## 🏗️ Architecture
+## 💾 Persistency

-The inspector is built with modern web technologies:
+The inspector automatically saves your configurations:

 ### Frontend Stack